DOCS

 5(b): Subject to the provisions of rule 5(a) above, packing materials and packing containers entered with the goods therein shall be classified with the goods if they are of a kind normally used for packing such goods.
 However, this provision is not binding when such packing materials or packing containers are clearly suitable for repetitive use.

 5(a) applies to long-term use cases, boxes, and containers when they're made for the product inside and are classified together (both the product and the case).
-For example, a "drone" alone is classified in 8806, "Unmanned aircraft," and if the drone came with a case, the heading would remain 8806 for both items.
+For example, a 'drone' is classified under 8806, 'Unmanned aircraft.'
+If the drone includes a case, both items remain classified under 8806.

 5(b) applies to packaging cases, boxes, and containers that are not intended to be reused.
 For example, a cardboard box with saltwater taffies inside should be classified as saltwater taffies.